APPLYING FOR FINANCIAL SUPPORT

 You must complete and return your form, with full details of your study abroad.

-(Q) I am spending a year on the Business Education Initiative, do I need to do anything?
+(Q) I am spending a year on the Study USA scheme, do I need to do anything?

 Although you are not entitled to student support for this year you must advise Student Finance NI in writing to maintain accurate records of your study.